 Measurements in millimeters.
 The distal (A) and proximal (B) diameters correspond to the ends of the stent and the length (C) to its total span.
 For specific inquiries about instruments, bronchoscopes or introducers, contact us at (+54) 11 4553-5070 or (+54) 11 4551-2333.

 The division spurs of the basal segments stop the stent and prevent its implantation in an undesired site.
-For implantation, all sizes of the Stening® Roll can be introduced through a number 8 bronchoscope or one of larger diameter.
+For implantation, all sizes of the Stening® Roll can be introduced into a number 8 bronchoscope or one of larger diameter.
 Once the endoscope is positioned near the bronchus intermedius or lower lobe bronchus as the case may be, introduce the previously lubricated and folded Stening® Roll through the end of the bronchoscope, then push it with the bronchoscopy forceps until it leaves the endoscope at its opposite end and is thus lodged in the bronchus.
 A standard stent loader and its pusher for a number 8 or 9 bronchoscope, or whichever you prefer, may also be used.

 When loading the stent into the bronchoscope, remember that the widest end of the Roll (letter “B” in the diagram) must be placed in the proximal position so that it faces the bronchoscopist.
 Conversely, the narrowest end will occupy the distal position.
 Removal is simple compared to that of a conventional stent owing to the small dimensions of the Stening® Roll.